-Autism Spectrum Disorder (ASD) is a developmental disorder caused by differences in the brain.
+Autism Spectrum Disorder (ASD) is a developmental disability caused by a difference in the brain.
 Autism can impact a person differently, from very mildly to severely.
 There is usually nothing about how a person with autism looks that sets them apart from other people, but they may communicate, interact, behave, and learn in ways that are different from others.
 The thinking and learning abilities of people with autism can vary - from gifted to severely challenged (CDC, 2015).

 There are two main categories that the characteristics of ASD fall into.
-These characteristics are described in the Diagnostic and Statistical Manual of Mental Health Disorders, Fifth Edition (DSM-5).
-Professionals use this manual as a tool to diagnose mental health disorders based on a set of observable behaviors.
+These characteristics are described in the Diagnostic and Statistical Manual, fifth edition (DSM -5).
+Professionals use this manual as a tool to diagnose mental health conditions based on a set of observable behaviors.